mardix/propel-legacy/README.md

 - **web**: A list of dict website to deploy

 	- **name**: The website name
-	- **application**: The application path in the current directory: 'module:app'
+	- **application**: The application path in the current directory: 'module:app'.
+Only for python
 	- **nginx**: A dict of Nginx config
 		- **aliases**: A dict of aliases to use in NGINX.
 The key is the nginx location, the value is the path
-			- "/static": "static"
+			- "/static": "my-static"

 **Concerning paths**

 By default, all paths are relative to the current directory.
-So let's say you are under: `/home/myapp.com/www`, setting the aliases: `/static: "static"`, it will automatically add the current directory to the path.
-The alias will turn into: `/home/myapp.com/www/static`
+So let's say you are under: `/home/myapp.com/www`, setting the aliases: `/static: "my-static"`, it will automatically add the current directory to the path.
+The alias will turn into: `/home/myapp.com/www/my-static`

+That's how it would be in the Nginx file:

+    location /static {
+        alias /home/myapp.com/www/my-static
+    }

-To use an absolute path, you must prefix the path with a slash `/`.
+** To refer an absolute path, you must prefix the path with a slash `/`

 #### Example of multiple sites